kateleitch/drosophila_wind_assisted_dispersal/README.md

 * most processed data and experimental metadata are saved as .json files
 * some field data, such as anemometer recordings, are saved as .csv files

-## Behavioral simulations
+## Agent-based behavioral simulations
-The folder "./free_flight_simulations_models_I_through_IV" houses:
+The folder "./agent_based_simulations_models_I_through_IV" houses:
 * scripts used to simulate the groundspeed-windspeed relationships expected from fixed-azimuth models (I through IV):
   * simulations with free parameters set to values estimated from the literature (as in Fig. 6), in "/simulations"
   * sensitivity analyses to individually optimize each model (as in Supp.
-Figs 3 and 5) on the basis of their fit to field data, in "/simulations_sensitivity_analysis"
+Figs 2 and 3) on the basis of their fit to field data, in "/simulations_sensitivity_analysis"
   * finally, comparing these individually-optimized models on the basis of relative fit to field data (as in Supp.
 Fig 4), in "/bayes_comparing_optimized_simulations"
+* scripts used to simulate groundspeed-windspeed relationships from model I, above, with a suite of stochastic variations introduced ("/model_I_with_stochastic_heading_changes")
+* an outdated folder ("/models_V_and_VI_NOT_PRESENTED_IN_PNAS_PAPER") containing preliminary attempts at stochastic simulations (not removed from repository due to KJL's low competence with git) that we removed from the paper during the PNAS review process.

+## Advection-diffusion behavioral simulations
+All scripts used to run advection-diffusion simulations were written by Will Dickson, and are packaged in a separate GitHub repository at: https://github.com/willdickson/name_of_repo

+The folder "./advection_diffusion_simulations" houses:
+* final datasets produced from the above advection-diffusion simulations, in "/advection_diffusion_datasets"
+* scripts used to assess the above datasets with respect to their fit to field data (as in Fig. 7), in "/advection_diffusion_analysis_scripts"

 ## The raw camera-trap data
 If you would like to re-run our analyses starting from our raw camera-trap image stream, please contact the authors (leitchka@gmail.com).
 Camera data from each experiment comprise 30 to 120 GB of data; we will make available, upon reasonable request, these data from individual experiments or from the entire dataset (~0.5 TB).